surge-synthesizer/surge-synthesizer.github.io/manual/Surge.md

 (overwrite) the target unit with the source one.

-Finally, you can right-click on either the **A** or **B** icons in the diagram to bring up output hard clipping options, which are the same as the ones explained earlier in the [Scene Output](#scene-output) and [Global Volume](#fx-bypass-character-and-global-volume) sections.
+Finally, you can right-click on either the **A** or **B** icons in the diagram to bring up output hard clipping options, which are the same as explained earlier in the [Scene Output](#scene-output) and [Global Volume](#fx-bypass-character-and-global-volume) sections.

 <br/>